avigail-hasida-healthy/hio-hio/workshop/001 setup.md

 It starts with `docker-compose up` continues with running all the services and when stopping the services, `docker-compose down` is executed.

+> For more information about VSCode and typescript debugging see [here](https://code.visualstudio.com/docs/typescript/typescript-debugging)

 #### Run the project

 Go to "Run and Debug" sidebar or use `⇧⌘D` shortcut to show the sidebar